cvxopt/cvxopt/doc/source/matrices.rst

   [ 1.00e+00  3.00e+00]
   [ 2.00e+00  4.00e+00]

-* The in-place operations directly modify the coefficients of the existing matrix object and do not create a new object.
+* The in-place operations directly modify the elements of the existing matrix object and do not create a new object.

   >>> B = matrix([[1.,2.], [3.,4.]])